 - The obstacles to launching AI-engineered products, and how to overcome them

 In the Arthur D. Little bootcamp, AI as a Platform for New Products, Prof Darren Meister will help you understand how to achieve balance between incremental and radical innovation, and how product developers can integrate AI into product development and innovation while avoiding the tunnel vision than can sometimes result from relying on AI.
 This virtual bootcamp delivers insight in short bursts, with rich discussion during instruction, case study reflection and breakout sessions with your peers from across the globe and from many different industries.
 All this combines to deliver a high impact experience in a condensed format.

 Day 1, October 12, 9am-11am EDT | see your local time

 McCormick & Company, Inc: Leveraging AI

-During this first 2-hour session, Prof. Meister will dive into the case of why and how McCormick sought to improve product innovation with AI.
+During this first 2-hour session, Prof. Meister and Jim Martin will dive into the case of why and how McCormick sought to improve product innovation with AI.
 Through both full-group and peer breakout sessions, you’ll explore the challenges McCormick faced in preparing the organization to rollout and accept AI as a viable product development platform.
 You'll discover both technical and cultural barriers that the global organization needed to address, from data consistency and bias to ensuring that AI isn't played like a video game.

 Day 2, October 13, 9am-11am EDT | see your local time